The Motorship Award is designed to honour innovative low emissions vessels partnerships.

 To acknowledge the importance of collaboration in solving industry-wide challenges, the award is open to partnership projects featuring at least two of the following:

-The four shortlisted entrants presented their projects at The Motorship’s Propulsion & Future Fuels Conference 2021, where the overall winner was decided by a delegate vote.
+The four shortlisted entrants will present their projects at The Motorship’s Propulsion & Future Fuels Conference 2023, where the overall winner will be decided by a delegate vote.

 The shortlist is drawn up through a combination of self-nomination and recommendations made by the event steering committee, which includes representatives frommajor ship owners, technology providers, class societies and ship owner organisations.

 Contact the events team to submit enter or submit your nomination - +44 1329 825335 or email email@example.com for information about the 2023 award.

 During this year’s conference dinner the winner of the Motorship Award was revealed.
 This year’s finalist were:

 Michael North, Sales & Marketing Manager for Norway & Iceland, Lloyd’s register Earlier this year, Lloyd’s Register awarded Approval in Principle to Norwegian ship owner Egil Ulvan Rederi AS for its zero-emission self-discharging hydrogen-fuelled bulk carrier, With Orca.
 The innovative vessel will be fitted with two large rotor sails and is planned to enter into a long-term transport contract with cargo owners Felleskjøpet Agri SA and HeidelbergCement.
 It was designed by Norwegian Ship Design.

 The Aurora Class - the future of deep sea shipping